SSAGESLabs/PySAGES/docs/notebooks/Install_PySAGES_Environment.md

 <!-- #region id="3a_zSXJatWUY" -->
 **This step can only be successfully executed by PySAGES maintainers.**

-These steps are not necessary to understand the setup of the environment.If you want to build your own environment, modify the lines such that it uploads to your own google drive.
+These steps are not necessary to understand the setup of the environment.
+If you want to build your own environment, modify the lines such that it uploads to your own google drive.

 We upload the data to the shared google drive.
-First we mount our Google Drive file system to a local directory.
+First, we mount our Google Drive file system to a local directory.
 <!-- #endregion -->

 ```python colab={"base_uri": "https://localhost:8080/"} id="yic9Joq5tlGh" outputId="6a516f55-ec92-4228-b0bb-f5f0fe9b43ec"